yegor256/blog/_posts/2015/jan/2015-01-15-how-to-cut-corners.md

 in the scope of a single task, you're not doing the project a favor &mdash; you're concealing the problem(s).

+Edit: Another good example of a dependency may be a question raised at, for example, StackOverflow.com or a user list of a third-party library.
+If you can't find a solution yourself and the problem is outside of the scope of your project &mdash; submit a question to SO and put its link to the source code (in JavaDoc block, for example).

 ## Demand Better Documentation and Wait

 All dependencies are resolved and the code looks clean, but you still